 - Our CTO is originally from […] – and looking there for talent was a natural fit.

-- We were part of a multi-national company / collaboration, so it was a given that we’d have distributed teams to build and manage.
+- We were part of a multi-national company / collaboration.
+It was a given that we’d have distributed teams to build and manage.

 - We were expanding into a new market and needed local (to that new market) talent to support our growth.